JaredW1911/Module-10/README.md

 ## Usage
 After cloning the repo and installing the required npm packages, use the command line to navigate to the root of the application and run `node index`.
 Follow prompts to add team members to your roster.
 Only one manager can be added per team.
 Your generated team roster page will be created in the `./dist` folder.

+### Video Demo
+A video demonstration of the application can be found here: https://app.castify.com/view/7293c184-cd98-4922-ad17-265ef468a9ce

 ### Screenshots
 ![Page Screenshot](./assets/images/generated-page-screenshot.png)
 An example of the generated team roster page.